HN020719/HealthyRecipeInsights/README.md

 <iframe src="assets/Submitted-Time-by-Missingness-of-Average-Rating.html" width=800 height=600 frameBorder=0></iframe>

 Using TVD as test statistics, we get an observed TVD of 0.07233.
-Then we ran a permutation test with 1000 repetitions, we got a p-value of 0.0 , so we reject the null.
+Then we ran a permutation test with 1000 repetitions, we got a p-value of 0.0 whcih is smaller than 0.01 significance level, so we reject the null.

 <iframe src="assets/Empirical-Distribution-of-the-TVD.html" width=800 height=600 frameBorder=0></iframe>